aiidateam/aiida-restapi/docs/source/user_guide/graphql.md

 ## Data Limits and Pagination

-The amount of rows of data returned is rate-limited, to find this limit use:
+The maximum number of rows of data returned is limited.
+To find this limit use:

 ```graphql
 { rowLimitMax }
 ```

-You can retrieve all the rows of data in multiple requests, via the `limit` and `offset` options.
-For example, for pages of 50.
+Use the `offset` option in conjunction with `limit` in order to retrieve all the rows of data over multiple requests.
+For example, for pages of length 50:

 Page 1: